adaptyteam/adapty-docs/versioned_docs/version-3.0/appsflyer.md

 The integration between Adapty and AppsFlyer operates in two main ways.

 1. **Receiving attribution data from AppsFlyer**
-      Once you've set up the AppsFlyer integration, Adapty will start receiving attribution data from AppsFlyer.
+      Once you've [set up sending Appsflyer attribution to Adapty in your app code](appsflyer#sdk-configuration), Adapty will start receiving attribution data from AppsFlyer.
 You can easily access and view this data on the user's profile page.

 <Zoom>
   <img src={require('./img/c2991f6-CleanShot_2023-08-04_at_16.29.202x.webp').default}
   style={{